altmashsheikh10/HR-Dashboard/README.md

 # Dashboard Overview
 <img src="dashboard.png"> <br>
 The dashboard displays the slicers based on department of the employees along with a tree map representing the gender ratio of the departed employees on the very top.
 Following these are the KPIs used for the creation of the subsequent visualizations.
 All of these visualizations are entirely dynamic when opened on PowerBI, displaying the KPIs and other visualizations based on the selected sub-category.
+<br><br>
+The dataset was thoroughly analyzed to understand the KPIs and the factors that affect the atrition from the company the highest following which this dashboard was designed.

 ## Dataset
 The dataset included in this repo was downloaded from <a href='https://www.youtube.com/watch?v=j4xlVLgsmNQ'>this</a> video. <br>